top of page

 “Throw off everything that hinders us, and the sin that so easily entangles, and run with perseverance the race marked out for us.”

+That verse is actually what sent me headfirst into emotion coaching.
 Over time, I began to notice how many believers are trying to run their race with unnecessary weight strapped around their ankles—wondering why they feel stuck at the starting line.

 There are plenty of teachings on this passage that focus on comparison or staying in your own lane.
+Those matter.
+But they often skip the most compassionate instruction in the verse: Throw off everything that hinders.

 Runners Know This—And So Does Your Nervous System

 When you’re running, anything that weighs you down affects your stride.
 That’s why runners are particular about what they wear—shoes, socks, shorts, shirts.
+Not for style.
+For freedom.
+So nothing interferes with the run.
+The same is true emotionally and spiritually.

 Some of the things that slow us down today were once the very things that helped us survive.
+They aren’t sins.
+They aren’t failures.
+They’re adaptations.
+But survival tools are meant to be temporary.
+When they outstay their purpose, they quietly become weights.

 The Weights Many Are Still Wearing